1. What is insurance?

 There are two types of insurance in the market, namely Life Insurance and General Insurance.
 Life Insurance provides cover for human and human related things.
 Lumbini General Insurance Company only issues Non-Life Insurance.

-3. What is Non-Life Insurance?
+3. What is Non-Life/General Insurance?

 Non-Life or General Insurance provides cover for all the rest (house, warehouse, industry, vehicle etc.) apart from that covers in Life Insurance.
 However, Personal Accidents, Personal Medical, Third Party Liability, Production Liability, Travel Trip are also covered in Non-Life Insurance.
 The nature of Non-Life insurance cover is normally short term, such as one year.